How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 It is possible to see the majority of the Zoo in one day.
 However, families traveling with young children can benefit from breaking a full-day visit into two half-day visits.
 Or, book a Discovery Cart Tour to see the animals at a faster pace before small children become tired.

-Is there a snap/EBT San Diego Zoo discount?
+Is there a Snap/EBT San Diego Zoo discount?

 Do you have a discount on annual passes?

 Unfortunately, we don’t have a discount on San Diego Zoo Memberships.
-I’ve never seen a discount for them, and they’re best bought through San Diego Zoo Wildlife Alliance.
+I’ve never seen a discount for them, and they’re best bought through the San Diego Zoo Wildlife Alliance.

 Is the Balboa Park Miniature Train part of the Zoo?